barumau/pandunia/eng/B03_baze_jumla.md

 **kua es da der?**
 – What is that?

-**da der es aranja.**
+**da der es aple.**
-– That is an orange.
+– That is an apple.

 **da aple es rubi.**
-– This apple is red.
+– The apple is red.

 **da es rubi.**
-– This is red.
+– It is red.

 **di sta kua?**
 – Where are they?